-They are naturally sweetened with fruit puree and often made of healthy flours like oats and added vegetables.
+They are naturally sweetened with fruit puree and often made of healthy flour like oats and added vegetables.

 - Ripe bananas – the ripest, the sweetest the cookies will be.
 Since these are sugar-free baby cookies, using ripe bananas adds more flavor and sweetness to the cookies.
 You can also use half mashed banana and half homemade baby pumpkin puree

 - Almond milk or milk of choice like coconut milk, soy milk, or breast milk.
 You can also swap milk for water if preferred.

 - Homemade oat flour – all-purpose flour works very well here, but it makes the cookies chewier and heavier.
 I recommend oat flour for the best soft and chewy baby cookie easy to eat without teeth.
 But you can also use homemade oat flour or all-purpose gluten-free flour.

 - Old fashioned rolled oats or quick oats – I personally prefer quick oats for smaller kids because it has a thinner texture.

 - Grated carrots or shredded zucchinis, or a combination of both.

 These are the main ingredients you need to make these baby banana cookies.